signalfx/splunk-otel-go/distro/README.md

 forward all telemetry to Splunk.
 See [`example_test.go`](./example_test.go) for a complete example.

+## Logging

+By default the [`SDK`] will log relevant operation information, warnings, and errors.
+This logging can be explicitly configured in the code that creates the [`SDK`] using the `WithLogger` option to configure a logger that only logs what is wanted.
+Or, the default logging level can be set using the OpenTelemetry defined `OTEL_LOG_LEVEL` environment variable.
+The following values for that variable are understood.

+- `"error"`: only log errors
+- `"warn"`: log errors and warnings
+- `"info"`: log operation information, warnings, and errors
+- `"debug"`: log debugging and operation information, warnings, and errors

 ## Configuration

 The [`SDK`] is configured with the following options.